 Ten years ago, a blogger named Jennifer Novic shared a fun recipe for hot fudge sundae cake with us.
 Her blog is no longer active, but I knew her delicious creation must live on.
 So I tested and tweaked to create a full dairy-free dessert that is a delicious option for parties or afternoon treats.

-How Does Hot Fudge Sundae Cake Work?
+How Does Dairy-Free Hot Fudge Sundae Cake Work?

-To note, the “fudge sauce” layer is a little thicker than a sauce.
+Make it Saucy: The “fudge sauce” layer is a little thicker than a sauce.
 It’s got an almost pudding-like texture, but works with the cake and dairy-free ice cream topping for an amazing hot fudge sundae cake experience.
 For the drizzle of hot fudge on top, I whisk any residual fudgy stuff from the pan with a little water and/or coconut oil.
 The water just thins it, but the coconut oil initially thins (it melts in) and then thickens it again as it hits the cold ice cream.
 I like the clingy, thickening effect that a little coconut oil provides.

 Special Diet Notes: Hot Fudge Sundae Cake

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally nut-free, optionally peanut-free, soy-free, vegan, plant-based, and vegetarian.

 For a gluten-free dairy-free hot fudge sundae cake, swap your favorite gluten-free flour blend for the all-purpose flour.
 This tends to be a fragile cake that you eat sundae-style, so it’s okay if it is a touch crumbly.